ssricardo/anki-plugins/anki-markdown/README.md

 And many other websites...

-**This addon** makes it possible to interpret cards (or parts of them) as Markdown.
+**This add-on** makes it possible to interpret cards (or parts of them) as Markdown.
 While editing or adding cards, write it in plain text.
-No formatting is done in this view.
+No formatting is required in this view.
-Then, when reviewing the card, it is interpreted as markdown and converted to formatted text (HTML actually).
+Then, when reviewing the card, it is interpreted as markdown and converted to HTML.

+Other option is to convert the content in-place during the edition, either getting a clean text or producing HTML.
+These operations may also be executed in batch.

 ## Usage

-Markdown-formatter won't process everything.
-Therefore, you need to identify the area(s) that it should work on.
+You need to identify the area(s) on the cards that the add-on should work on.
 This is done using a markup tag: `<amd>`.

 On the HTML code, put the tags `<amd>` and `</amd>` around the area to be processed.